washingtonstateuniversity/WSU-Web-Certificate-Scripts/README.md

 ### Request a certificate through Let's Encrypt

-The `wsucert request` command will request the required certificates and create a file containing the site's nginx configuration in the `nginx-config/` directory.
+The `wsucert request` command will request the required certificates and create a file containing the site's nginx configuration in the current user's `~/wsucert-nginx-config/` directory.

 * `wsucert request domain.wsu.edu` will request a certificate for `domain.wsu.edu` and `www.domain.wsu.edu`
 * `wsucert request domain.wsu.edu no-www` will request a certificate for `domain.wsu.edu` only.